Mkdadwal/TodoApp/README.md

 ## Login And Register Page
 when any user opens the application it ask for Login.
-Also added the feature of Forgot password in case any user forget their respectively login credentials.
+For tracking purpose Also added the feature of Forgot password in case any user forget their respectively login credentials.

 ![IMG-20221009-WA0014](https://user-images.githubusercontent.com/92742868/194869723-9137d809-14f1-4d7a-9d63-3cd9de27dc19.jpg)